One-dimensional lattice model with an exact matrix-product ground state describing the Laughlin wave function: Matrix Product Representation [Eq. (9)]

 \end{widetext}

-\section{Matrix Product Representation (Eq.~(9))}
+\section{Matrix Product Representation [Eq.~(9)]}

 Let us consider the case of $\nu=1/3$ as the simplest example.
-The ground state manifold of this model is three-fold degenerate, spanned by charge ordered states with one electron per a three-site unit cell: $\ket{\cdots\ 010\ 010\ 010\ \cdots}$.
-The $\hat V_{21}$-term induces fluctuations upon these ground states through the process,
+The ground-state manifold of this model is threefold degenerate, spanned by charge ordered states with one electron per a three-site unit cell: $\ket{\cdots\ 010\ 010\ 010\ \cdots}$.
+The $\hat V_{21}$ term induces fluctuations upon these ground states through the process